VenkataSaiChandrakanthReddyVemireddy/CNN-Based-Digit-Classifier/README.md

 # CNN-Based-Digit-Classifier
-Used a Convolution Neural Network(CNN) to classify the handwritten digit images.
+Used a Convolution Neural Network(CNN) to classify MNIST dataset(Handwritten Digit images).